 Finding meaning in your landscape pictures.

-This led me to explore another part of the forest where an old river bed provided a trail and tree species ideal for fire wood.
+This led me to explore another part of the forest where an old river bed provided a trail and tree species ideal for firewood.
 Over the next six weeks, this sandy ground location was the setting for creatively recording the combination of browning foliage set against the green forest backdrop.
-Cloudy days were used to reduce contrast and I shot with both vertical and landscape framing again using just two lenses, a wide angle (28mm) and standard (43mm).
+Cloudy days were used to reduce contrast and I shot with both vertical and landscape framing again using just two lenses, a wide-angle (28mm) and a standard (43mm).
 I kept my aperture at around f16.

 Similarly to the ‘enchanted forest’, I made associations beyond the literal.
-This time is wasn’t an overall link but instead individual framed scenes jumped out of me.
+This time it wasn’t an overall link but instead, individual framed scenes jumped out to me.
 A Gustav Klimt look, star clusters, a river flow or choppy sea waves.
-Through careful framing I was able to draw the viewer to these associations.
+Through careful framing, I was able to draw the viewer to these associations.
 Not all the images I made prompted connections on location, most did not and it’s not assured that viewers will read them in the same way, but it’s likely that many will or find other associations.

 Being aware of how your images can work beyond the literal, however well rendered it is, is where most photographers want to be.
 Landscape photography is perhaps one of the most difficult areas to encourage this in but it’s possible.

 Project 1 – 120mm (full frame). f16. late sun/fading light, framing vertical + landscape.